minubae/python_mathematics/README.md

-# Mathematical Programming Examples in Python
+# Examples of Math Coding  in Python

 ## Example 01:
 A divisor of an integer n, is an integer d so that d divides n, i.e., so that n/d ∈ ℤ.